 Kevin DeYoung over at TGC has a post up about why we should be cautious of C.S.
 Lewis.
 The reason: Lewis wasn’t an evangelical (the shock! the horror!)
 The reason he wasn’t an evangelical: he didn’t hold to penal substitution as THE model for the atonement; and he might have been an inclusivist.
-The reason for the post is that several days ago, DeYoung collated a list of the most influential books for Reformed evangelicals (based on submissions from comments).
-Mere Christianity made the list, and he said that that was okay, but only with several “cautions”.
+The reason for the post is that several days ago, seek DeYoung collated a list of the most influential books for Reformed evangelicals (based on submissions from comments).
+Mere Christianity made the list, sickness and he said that that was okay, but only with several “cautions”.
 So today’s post was the cautions.

 A few observations: